simple12360/esp-test-tools-forked/docs/en/production_stage/tools/esp_production_testing_guide.rst

 .. note::

-    - To speed up the production efficiency, a test fixture is generally designed to be one-to-multiple, which means multiple serial port boards are used: One typical design is one-to-four.
-With four serial port boards, four DUTs can be placed in one fixture and tested simultaneously.
+    - To enhance production efficiency, test fixtures are typically designed for one-to-multiple configurations.
+For instance, a common set-up is one-to-four, where a single fixture can accommodate and test four devices simultaneously.

     -  For more details about the test fixture manufacturing instruction, please refer to :doc:`Test Fixture Manufacturing Instruction <../instructions/test_fixture_mfg_inst>`.